CS-SI/Orekit/src/site/markdown/index.md

     * computation of Dilution Of Precision
     * loading of ANTEX antenna models file
+    * loading of RINEX observation files (version 2 and version 3)

   * Orbit file handling

-    * loading of SP3-a and SP3-c orbit files
+    * loading of SP3 orbit files (from version a to d)
     * loading of CCSDS Orbit Data Messages (both OPM, OEM, and OMM types are supported)
     * loading of SEM and YUMA files for GPS constellation
     * exporting of ephemeris in CCSDS OEM file format